alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 12. Difference between dispose and desctructor
 13. Difference betwnn IEnumerable and IQuerable
 14. Didderence between Abstract class and interface
+15. Difference between String and StringBuilder
+16. String, is it reference or value type?

 SQL
 1. How to debug and fix query or SP